Skip to main content

 Ad exchanges you can list your media property for programmatic buying through ad exchanges.
 This system gives less control to the advertiser on the placement and targeting of the ads, resulting in you getting lower CPMs.
 Plus, there's a commission to be paid on the ad-exchange.

-Please remember that when you enable the Ad Exchange program, if you promote your content from your Spreaker link, The Spreaker Player app, or the widget, you will earn 10% more from these location.
+Please remember that when you enable the Ad Exchange program, if you promote your content from your Spreaker link, The Spreaker Player app, or the widget, you will earn 10% more from these locations.

 Even with all these layers, it's likely that some of your host reads will remain unsold.